ayush5588/caching/README.md

 # caching
-Learning how to store files in the cache for reducing the retrieval time
+Making an api call to get the list of to-do's and storing them in the redis cache in order to reduce the time taken to send back the response.